channel-io/bezier-react/packages/bezier-figma-plugin/README.md

 # Bezier Figma Plugin

-Bezier Figma Plugin is a Figma plugin that helps build Bezier Design System and increase productivity.
+Bezier Figma Plugin is a Figma plugin that helps build Bezier design system and increase productivity.

 ## Usage